ruthchia/MyastheniaGravis_AnalysisCode/README.md

 _____

 Code for each analysis are deposited as individual notebooks in the following folders.
-Each folder might contain more than one notebook as some analysis was performed per cohort followed by meta analysis.
+Each folder might contain more than one notebook as some analyses were performed per cohort followed by meta analysis.

 `01.` QC of genotype data and imputation